-Even putting the importance of the amendment aside, history shows only further that the General Assembly did not act with discriminatory intent here.
+Even putting the amendment aside, history shows only further that the General Assembly did not act with discriminatory intent here.
 The General Assembly did not look at the mistakes of the past and repeat them.
-As explained in Defendants' briefing, the General Assembly did the opposite, passing a meaningfully different law than that of H.B.
-589, even though the voter ID amendment permitted legislative discretion to enact an even stricter law.
-See Br. of Leg.
-Def.-Appellants at 10-14 (Feb.
-7, 2022).
+As explained in Defendants' briefing, the General Assembly did the opposite, making numerous meaningful changes to H.B.
+589 even though the voter-ID amendment would have permitted an even stricter law.

-Rather than attempt to explain how these alterations comport with an intent to repeat past discrimination, the trial court, and in turn the majority, credited the theory of Plaintiffs' experts that S.B.
+Rather than attempt to explain how these alterations comport with an intent to repeat past discrimination, the trial court, and in turn the majority, credit the theory of Plaintiffs' experts that S.B.
 824 fits a general "pattern" of discrimination.
 See R p 908 ¶ 28.
 But this is a pattern in which S.B.
 824 clearly does not fit.
 For the reasons above, H.B.
 589 serves only as a contrast to S.B.
 824. And otherwise, this "pattern" is composed of incidents, many over a century old, with no relation to S.B.
 824 or even to the General Assembly.
 See Holmes, 2022-NCSC-122, ¶¶ 32, 36, 881 S.E.2d at 498-99 (discussing actions by the State Republican party).
 Literacy tests, poll taxes, at-large multimember districts, "single-shot" voting prohibitions-these were entirely different laws with entirely different effects.
-Literacy tests and poll taxes did not, as the majority said, "resul[t] in the disenfranchisement of many African-American North Carolinians," id. ¶ 30, 881 S.E.2d at 498 (emphasis added); they reduced African American turnout by one hundred percent.
+Literacy tests and poll taxes did not, as the majority says, "resul[t] in the disenfranchisement of many African-American North Carolinians," id. ¶ 30, 881 S.E.2d at 498 (emphasis added); they reduced African-American turnout by one-hundred percent.
 There is no evidence that S.B.
-824, by its terms, will prevent a single African American voter from voting.
+824, by its terms, will prevent a single African-American voter from voting.
 Nothing in this generalized "pattern" conflicts with the inference, consistent with the presumption of good faith, that in passing S.B.
-824 the General Assembly intended implement the constitutional ID amendment to voter in а nondiscriminatory way.
-Drawing the opposite inference-that the General Assembly must have intended to reduce African American turnout through S.B.
+824 the General Assembly intended to resolve the issues identified in McCrory.
+Drawing the opposite inference-that the General Assembly must have intended to reduce African-American turnout through S.B.
 824 because that is just how the "pattern" works-is no different from flipping the burden of proof.
 For it requires assuming, no matter the evidence to the contrary, that the General Assembly acted on the same motives as General Assemblies of the past.
 That is the opposite of presuming good faith, and in any event such an inference has no basis in the historical evidence.

 b.
-Sequence of Events.
+Sequence of Events

 Under Arlington Heights, "[t]he specific sequence of events leading up to the challenged decision also may shed some light on the decisionmaker's purposes."
 429 U.S. at 267.
-"Departures from the normal procedural sequence" can "afford evidence that improper purposes are playing a role," id., though again they must "give rise to an inference of bad faith . . . that is strong enough to overcome" the presumption of legislative good faith.
-Abbott, 138 S. Ct. at 2328-29.
+"Departures from the normal procedural sequence" can "afford evidence that improper purposes are playing a role," id., though again they must "give rise to an inference of bad faith . . that is strong enough to overcome" the presumption of legislative good faith, Abbott, 138 S. Ct. at 2328-29.
 S.B.
 824's legislative sequence shows that legislators' aim was to fulfill their constitutional mandate, not to discriminate against African Americans.